-Over the next year, with assistance from our partner United Way of Chester County, we are hosting facilitated workshops in each school district to address our diverse communities’ concerns through open dialogue.
+With assistance from our partner, the United Way of Chester County, we are hosting facilitated workshops in each school district to address our diverse communities’ concerns through open dialogue.
 These challenging and honest conversations may make people uncomfortable, but we see that as a necessary means to understand another perspective and lived experience.

-Workshops are lead by DeVon Jackson, Director of Diversity and Inclusion at Salesianum School in Wilmington, Delaware.
+Workshops are led by DeVon Jackson, Director of Diversity and Inclusion at Salesianum School in Wilmington, Delaware.
 Jackson is also the owner of Chanj Consulting, a facilitator for conversations about race.

-Workshops include six members of the community and six people from law enforcement.
-The evening begins with residents having an open discussion with each other about a particular topic while law enforcement watches and listens.
+Workshops include six residents of color and six members of law enforcement.
+The evening begins with residents talking with each other about their experiences and relationship with law enforcement, while law enforcement listens.
 Roles are then reversed, with residents listening to law enforcement’s discussion.
 A group dialogue about what was heard and felt concludes the evening.

 These facilitated gatherings are a step towards listening to each other to improve our relationship.
 Law enforcement needs to hear about the lived experience of being a person of color living in Chester County.
 Likewise, what’s it like to walk in the shoes of a law enforcement officer responding to a volatile situation?